pantrypoints/sp/content/en/research/countries/china/xi/chapter-08;.md

 weight: 149
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 Chapter VIII: The New Normal of Economic Development and Achieving High-Quality Development

-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has taken charge of the general trend of domestic and foreign development, grasped the new characteristics and new requirements of China's economic development, and clearly put forward a series of new concepts, ideas and strategies such as China's
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has taken charge of the general trend of domestic and foreign development, grasped the new characteristics and new requirements of China's economic development, and clearly put forward a series of new concepts, ideas and strategies such as China's